-- 4. Perhaps because of the millions of dollars in income that he generated for UCLA and the fact that he had powerful patients and was celebrated in the community (as recent times have made apparent that sexual predators so often are), Defendant UC Regents wholly failed to protect Plaintiff Doe or other vulnerable women from Dr. Heaps. - 5.
-In fact, UCLA allowed Dr. Heaps to continue to examine female gynecological patients despite a history of similar complaints of misconduct and abuse, including (1) a California Medical Board investigation in 2014 (at or near the time that UCLA apparently acquired Dr. Heaps' practice), which on information and belief involved allegations of sexual misconduct during a patient examination; and (2) at least one claim that he sexually harassed and molested a UCLA student that was posted online in a public forum in early 2015. - 6.
+- 8. Perhaps because of the millions of dollars in income that he generated for UCLA and the fact that he had powerful patients and was celebrated in the community (as recent times have made apparent that sexual predators so often are), Defendant UC Regents wholly failed to protect Plaintiff Doe 18 or other vulnerable women from Dr. Heaps. - 9.
+In fact, UCLA allowed Dr. Heaps to continue to examine female gynecological patients despite a history of similar complaints of misconduct and abuse, including (1) a California Medical Board investigation in 2014 (at or near the time that UCLA apparently acquired Dr. Heaps' practice), which on information and belief involved allegations of sexual misconduct during a patient examination; (2) at least one claim that he sexually harassed and molested a UCLA student that was posted online in a public forum in early 2015; (3) and a highly credible report in January 2017 from a UCLA Health employee herself certified to chaperone intimate examinations at UCLA (who went to Dr. Heaps as a patient) that Dr. Heaps had sexually molested her. - 10.
 In addition, on information and belief, UCLA did not institute basic protections in order to prevent sexual abuse of patients, including having independent, qualified, and trained chaperones present during examinations and/or, if any such protocols were in place, UCLA's employees did not follow such protocols.
 Nor, on information and belief, did UCLA train or supervise its employees so as to make them aware of how to intervene should any medically unnecessary or inappropriate conduct occur, nor how to report such misconduct.
-As stated above, even though the abuse inflicted upon Plaintiff Doe occurred in the presence of a chaperone, the chaperone -who, on information and belief was supervised by Dr. Heaps-did not act to stop the incident or report the incident to authorities. - 7.
-Although, because of the trauma, Plaintiff Doe was unable to relate what had happened to her for some time following her June 2017 appointment, she did, sometime later, eventually share her story with another UCLA physician.
-Nevertheless, even after Plaintiff Doe told UCLA in detail the verbal and physical harassment and abuse that she had been forced to endure at the hands of Dr. Heaps, UCLA chose to ratify Dr. Heaps' conduct, allowing him to continue practicing and seeing patients uninterrupted for the better part of a year.
-Those patients likely hundreds in number-were seeking routine care and were unwittingly exposed to a serious threat of lasting harm.
-Notwithstanding these complaints - and despite being on notice of Dr. Heaps' malfeasance - the UC Regents continued to employ or otherwise affiliate with Dr. Heaps and ratify his conduct, allowing him to maintain his practice and see patients, which he did until mid-2018.
+Even though the abuse inflicted upon Plaintiff Doe 18 at times occurred in the presence of a chaperone, the chaperones-who, on information and belief were supervised by Dr. Heaps-did not act to stop the incident or report the incident to authorities.